Los Angeles Divorce Lawyer

 The effect of divorce on property rights has been the fodder of tabloids in many celebrity cases; unsurprisingly, a Wikipedia page lists the most expensive divorces.
 Its impact on parenting rights publicized in the context of bitter custody battles, divorce has earned the reputation of being a thoroughly traumatizing experience.

-Pursuant to California Family Code § 2320, for a judge to grant a divorce in California, one of the spouses must have been a resident of the state for six months and of the county where filing for at least 3 months.
+Under California Family Code § 2320, for a judge to grant a divorce in California, one of the spouses must have been a resident of the state for six months and of the county where filing for at least three months.
 An exception to this rule is permitted in the case of nullity proceedings, legal separation, or same-sex marriage.
 For same-sex marriages, the following circumstances must apply:

 - The parties entered into such formal relationship in California, or